cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/private-net/private-hostnames-ips.md

 ## Update `cloudflared`

 Next, update your Cloudflare Tunnel configuration to ensure it is using QUIC as the default transport protocol.
-To do this, you can either set the `protocol: QUIC` property in your [configuration file](/connections/connect-apps/configuration/configuration-file) or [pass the `–-protocol quic` flag](/connections/connect-apps/configuration/arguments) directly through your CLI.
+To do this, you can either set the `protocol: quic` property in your [configuration file](/connections/connect-apps/configuration/configuration-file) or [pass the `–-protocol quic` flag](/connections/connect-apps/configuration/arguments) directly through your CLI.

 Finally, update to the latest available version (2021.12.3 as of the time of writing) of cloudflared running on your target private network.